autumnalK/SeedLab-Network/README.md

 # SeedLab-Network
-My report of seedlab network, updating every two weeks.
+My report of seedlab network, updating...
+Please star this repo if it's helpful~
+Originally wrote in chinese.